Robotsix-UAV/ros2_uav_parameters/docs/configuration.md

 - `min`: (Optional) Minimum value for `int` and `double` types.
 - `max`: (Optional) Maximum value for `int` and `double` types.

+The parameter server node will load all parameters from the YAML files and expose them as ROS 2 parameters.
+The parameters can be accessed and modified using the ROS 2 parameter client API.
+They are named using the following convention: `<parameter_group>.<parameter_name>`.

 ### Example `parameters.yaml`

 ```yaml